rawpixel-vincent/string-literal-list/README.md

 //   Overload 2 of 2, '(...items: ("foo" | "bar" | ConcatArray<"foo" | "bar">)[]): ("foo" | "bar")[]', gave the following error.
 //     Argument of type 'string' is not assignable to parameter of type '"foo" | "bar" | ConcatArray<"foo" | "bar">'.ts(2769)
 ```

+## Credits

+Thanks to @gustavoguichard and his work on https://github.com/gustavoguichard/string-ts that taught me how to work with string literals.